Hong, Nigeria

+Climate

+In Hong, the wet season is oppressive and overcast, the dry season is partly cloudy, and it is hot year round.
+Over the course of the year, the temperature typically varies from 59 °F to 101 °F and is rarely below 54 °F or above 107 °F.

 Government and infrastructure

 The local government administrative headquarters is located within Hong.

 The LGA falls under Adamawa Central Senatorial District and Gombi/Hong Federal Constituency.
 It has 12 political wards that are subdivided into two State Constituencies, with each having six wards.
 Hong Constituency comprises Bangshika ward, Daksiri ward, Hong ward, Husherizum ward, Shangui ward and Thilbang ward.
 Uba/Gaya Constituency comprises Garaha ward, Gaya ward, Hildi ward, Kwarhi ward, Mayo-lope ward and Uba ward.

+Wards in Hong LGA

+There are 12 wards in Hong LGA.
+The wards are as follows: